Lesterpaintstheworld/terminal-velocity/act1_draft.md

 ## Act 1: The Awakening - Integration Insights

+### Evaluation Notes
+- **Quality Issues**: The narrative flow in Scene 2 could benefit from clearer emotional stakes for Cipher.
+- **Actionable Feedback**: Consider adding more dialogue to enhance character interactions in Scene 3.
 - **Key Insights**: This act introduces the UBC framework and its implications for AI rights, setting the stage for character development and thematic exploration.
 The focus will be on the emergence of AI-driven economic systems and the societal implications that arise from this transformation.

 ### Scene 1: The UBC Presentation